A new year and a new you

 Don’t start running in the cold and the rain if that is not your bag.
 Be creative and think laterally.
 Is there an activity that will get you fitter but that won’t feel like a slog?
 Rather than just being a slave to the gym, consider team sports or social activities that may have more structure to them.

 The goal should be to get fit in the medium to long-term, not just in the next three months.
-When you take a longer-term perspective it allows you to experiment and find the activity or activities that you feel motivated to stick with.
+When you take a longer-term perspective it allows you to experiment and find the activity or activities that you feel motivated to stick with, and learning about it is important too, for example if you’re into weight lifting and you want to learn about chalk you can check this Skinny Yoked guide just for this.

 Also, when you give yourself more time, you can create smaller goals on your path to your bigger objectives.

 In fact, it is vital that you celebrate the small wins.
-It helps if you keep an exercise journal so you can look back at what you have achieved.
+It helps if you keep an exercise journal so you can look back at what you have achieved, you can visit https://poketfit.com to find the best fitness apps reviews and choose one that works for you.

 Other ways to stick to your New Year’s fitness goals